It’s a situation no one wants to be in. Multiple phone calls throughout the day, always demanding payment for bills you

 In most cases, you deal with your creditors’ internal collection departments for the first 90 to 180 days that your debt is delinquent.
 The internal collection department is still your original creditor, though you will be speaking with agents specifically trained in debt collection versus customer support.

-Depending on the company, you may be able to negotiate flexible payment terms and prevent harmful information from being reported to the credit bureaus.
+Depending on the company, you may be able to negotiate a flexible payment plan and prevent harmful information from being reported to the credit bureaus.

 Those third-party agencies may or may not be able to negotiate, but if your account has been handed over to collections, you’re already looking at negative marks on your credit report.

 If you do choose to negotiate with a debt collector on your own, you must get everything in writing.
 These companies are notorious for taking advantage of unwary consumers who make verbal agreements over the telephone.

 There are strict regulations about what they can and cannot do in the United States.
 The Fair Debt Collection Practices Act (FDCPA) prevents the use of abusive or deceptive tactics to collect any debt, whether or not you actually owe it.

 Here are answers to some of the most typical questions we receive about collection agencies.

 Can a debt collector call my friends or family to talk about the debt?

 They are not allowed to speak to anyone about your debt other than you, your attorney, and in some cases, your spouse.
 However, they can call your friends or relatives in an attempt to find out where you live to get contact information so that they can phone or write you.

 In most instances, they are only permitted to contact your friends or family members one time, and may not continue to make harassing phone calls.

 Can a debt collector withhold information about a debt?

 Not legally.
 They are required to notify you in writing within 5 days of their first contact with you that you have the right to dispute the debt.
-In addition, you have the right to request (in writing) the name and address of the original creditor.
+In addition, you have the right to request the name and address of the original creditor.